“Polka Dots and Moonbeams”

 After a show at the Paramount Theater, when the curtain came down and the band was exiting into the wings where Diamond had been standing watching, Elman, who knew his Yiddish as well or better than anyone else in the Dorsey band, shouted to Diamond, “hey Moishe, will you go out and get me a pastrami on rye”?
 From that moment, Morris Diamond was known as “Moishe” to everyone in the band, including Tommy of course, who loved the name.

 Moishe Diamond, though a lowly member of the Tommy Dorsey organization, was treated with the same respect as members of the band.
 He was invited to summer Sunday afternoon barbecue and swimming gatherings at Tommy’s palatial home in New Jersey, and to the parties Tommy had in his penthouse office/party room on the 11th floor of the Brill Building, located on Broadway and 49th in Manhattan.
 Few if any other offices in the Brill Building had a built-in bar.
-Dorsey’s office did – a large one, and it was well used.
+Dorsey’s office did – a large one.
+It was well-stocked and well used.
 (Above left: Ziggy Elman, Frank Sinatra and Morris Diamond at a pool party/cookout at Tommy Dorsey’s New Jersey home – summer 1941.)

 The music: The song “Polka Dots and Moonbeams” was composed by Jimmy Van Heusen (music) and Johnny Burke (lyric) in 1940.
 It was Frank Sinatra’s first hit record with Tommy Dorsey’s band.
 This song also marked the beginning of a musical and personal relationship between Sinatra and Van Heusen that would last for decades.
 The song is a perfect wedding of music and words, and it evokes a romantic interlude on the dance floor that led to “a few things more.”